HasiniWijerathna/React-Login-Modal/README.md

 `handleSignup`    | *func*     | Gets called when the sign up button is clicked with the validated username, email, password `handleLogin`     | *func*     | Gets called when the login button is clicked with the authenticated username, password

-  ## Registration validation

-Validation to set the  sign up button enable,

--  Username must contain at least three characters
--  Email validation
-- Password at least should contains eight characters, at least one letter and one number
-- Password and confirm password should be matched
-- Input fields can not be empty

-  ## Login validation

-  Validation to set the login button enable,
-- Username and password fields can not be empty

 ## Compatibility